Why Should I Replace A Missing Posterior Tooth?

 Sometimes it is better to go for a dental bridge than an implant when several surgical procedures are required to place an implant.
 Or your medical condition is a contraindication for dental implants.
 Your dentist will examine your teeth and suggest appropriate treatments.

-If you have any queries related to missing tooth replacement, feel free to consult our emergency dentist in Philadelphia.
+If you have any queries related to missing tooth replacement, feel free to consult our Dentistry for Life Philadelphia dentist.